-- Think about the subject line and message when writing emails, and whether the content could offend the recipient.
-If so, rewrite it.
+- Think about the subject line and message when writing emails and whether the content could offend the recipient.
+If it could be seen as offensive, rewrite it.

 - Using all capital letters is considered yelling in online dialogues.
 Use all capital letters in moderation.

 - The tone of your conversation should be calm.